CBSE Class 10 Maths Triangles Notes:-Download PDF Here

 Similarity Criteria of Triangles

-- AAA Similarity Criterion – if the corresponding angles of any two triangles are equal, then their corresponding side will be in the same ratio and the triangles will be similar.
+- Angle Angle Angle (AAA) Similarity Criterion – When the corresponding angles of any two triangles are equal, then their corresponding side will be in the same ratio and the triangles are considered to be similar.

-- AA Similarity Criterion – if two angles of one triangle are respectively equal to the two angles of the other triangle, then the two triangles are similar.
+- Angle-Angle (AA) Similarity Criterion – When two angles of one triangle are respectively equal to the two angles of the other triangle, then the two triangles are considered as similar.

-- SAS Similarity Criterion – if one angle of a triangle is equal to one angle of another triangle and the sides including these angles are in the same ratio (proportional), then the triangles are similar.
+- Side-Angle-Side (SAS) Similarity Criterion – When one angle of a triangle is equal to one angle of another triangle and the sides including these angles are in the same ratio (proportional), then the triangles are said to be similar.

 Proof of Pythagoras Theorem

-Statement – “In a right-angled triangle the sum of squares of two sides is equal to the square of the hypotenuse of the triangle.”
+Statement – “In a right-angled triangle, the sum of squares of two sides of a right triangle is equal to the square of the hypotenuse of the triangle.”
 Know more Pythagoras theorem and Pythagorean triplets here along with examples.

 Draw BD ⊥ AC